Esylus/Coding-Standards/1_ReviewStandards.md

 * If there is a style conflict, refer to the itGroove style guide.
 If the guide doesn't cover the issue, it's not worth arguing over.
 * In order to modify the style guide, a submission has to be sent to the GitHub which will be reviewed by management.

-## 4. Reviewers Responsibilities

-1. Focus on high-level / conceptual improvements in the code - leave minor syntax errors for a linter.
-2. Don't argue about personal style preferences, use the established company style guide.
-3. Start reviewing the submission immediately - treat code reviews as high priority.
-4. If you need to note something that is out of scope of the current review, do so but don't let it obstruct the review that is in scope.
-4. Maximum turnaround time on a review should be one business day.
-If you can't do this, decline the review.
-5. Do not drown the author in a sea of notes!
-Keep all points short and sweet.
-6. Verify that the defects are actually fixed.

-## 5. Authors Responsibilities
+## 4. Authors Responsibilities

 1. Ensure the code has conformed to itGroove standards - style guide, linter, unit tests and/or other tests.
 2. Make each commit contain an isolated chunk of work.
 This makes it clearer for the reviewer what your intention was per commit.
 3. Break large code into smaller, sensible chunks for review so as not to overwhelm the reviewer.
 4. The reviewer can return the first small chunk allowing you to make modifications while they review the second chunk.
 5. Remember that reviewers are reviewing your code, not you as a person.
 Try not to take offence to the review.
 6. Follow up on feedback.
 Make sure you revise what was discussed in your code review.
 7. If you don't agree with a given comment, don't be afraid to challenge it.
 Productive discussions are beneficial for all parties.

-## 7. Author checklist
+## 5. Author checklist

 * Have I ensured the code conforms to the itGroove style guide?
 * Does my code compile without errors and run without exceptions in happy path conditions?